 Interview with Elin Kereby

 Elin Kereby is a contemporary artist from Sweden.
 She has a MSc in financial mathematics from the Royal Institute of Technology in Stockholm and a Masters in art from Milan Art Institute.
 She is a certified yoga teacher and spiritual life coach and has worked more than ten years as an executive in the finance industry.
-Her art draws inspiration from nature and is influenced by her passion for social change focused on empowerment and systemic transformation.
+Her art draws inspiration from nature and is influenced by her passion for social change focused on empowerment and systemic transformation to enhance mental and physical well-being.

 You transitioned from a structured career in finance to the fluid and expressive world of art.
 How do you reconcile the analytical and methodical aspects of your previous profession with the intuitive processes of your artistic creation?
 How has this shift influenced the themes and execution of your work?